MarcusHoltz/tmux-screen-rotate/root-install/README.md

 `sudo chmod +x ~/install_update_linux.sh && sudo ./install_update_linux.sh && mkdir -p ~/.local/installed && mv install_update_linux.sh ~/.local/installed/lazydocker_updater.sh`

-We firt changed the install directory, to allow lazydocker to be accessable by the whole system (e.g. - root, or user 1000).
+We first changed the install directory, to allow lazydocker to be accessable by the whole system (e.g. - root, or user 1000).
 Then moved the install file to a folder archiving everything installed on the system.